 The sun was just dropping below the tree line as the first signs of dusk descended over her domain.
 She paused and sat for a moment on the stump of an old tree, a remnant of one of the logs used in the original homestead now being used for dry storage.
 The stump was covered in moss, scattered with tiny purple flowers which attracted the occasional butterfly.
 Sitting on the spongy moss reminded her of her own comfy, overstuffed chair, the one her daughter had grown to love and now, her granddaughter.

 Just ahead, through the opening created by the path, was a small meadow – her meadow.
 Only 20 yards or so across, it was surrounded by trees, wildflowers were scattered about and bushes softened the transition from grass to the base of the trees.

 Twilight.
 Elinor slowly entered the meadow, careful not to disturb the creatures that called it home.
 In the center of the meadow, she stopped.
-She slowly turned around in a circle, surveying everything around her, the grasses, the wild flowers, the butterflies, the bushes, the trees.
+She slowly turned around in circle, surveying everything around her, the grasses, the wild flowers, the butterflies, the bushes, the trees.
 But this time she noticed something different.
-There was a shimmer, like the heat waves rising off the parched earth.
-These weren’t heat waves, though, as they vibrated in place, not rising to the sky.
+There was rolex replika shimmer, like the heat waves rising off parched earth.
+These weren’t heat waves, though vibrated in place, not rising to sky.
 She took a step and the shimmering stopped but as soon as she stood still again, the shimmering resumed.